Picture of dog sitting on bed at Hyatt Regency Sonoma Wine Country

 Mutt Lynch Winery, Windsor

 • Larson Family Winery (Sonoma): Dogs are welcome to accompany their human companions on a picnic or private party at Larson Family Winery.
-Take a walk together or relax in the spacious open area overlooking its Estate Chardonnay vineyards.
+Walk together or relax in the spacious open area overlooking its Estate Chardonnay vineyards.

 • Bartholomew Estate Winery (Sonoma): Your furry friends are most welcome at Bartholomew Estate Winery.
-The winery is nestled in the lovely and historic 375-acre Bartholomew Park which boasts a 3-mile hiking trail and shady paths as well as picnic tables.
+The winery is nestled in the lovely and historic 375-acre Bartholomew Park, which boasts a 3-mile hiking trail and shady paths, as well as picnic tables.
 The tasting room and all trails & park areas are open to dogs on leash.
-While you sip on estate-grown wines your pup can enjoy complimentary dog treats in the tasting room.
+While sipping on estate-grown wines, your pup can enjoy complimentary dog treats in the tasting room.

 • West Wines (Healdsburg): This pet-friendly small winery is run by a husband-and-wife team.
 Dogs can enjoy some water and shade outside by the outdoor seating area overlooking the vineyard.